chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 Filters can be added to
 - Action methods
 - Controller classes
-- Globally, in
+- Globally, in `AddMvc()` method in `Startup`
-- Handling dependency injection in Filters can be tricky, you'll have to use `TypeFilter` or `ServiceFilter`
+- Handling dependency injection in Filters can be tricky, you'll have to use `TypeFilter` or `ServiceFilter`.
+See the **[practical configuration & DI](/articles/practical-configuration-and-di-in-aspnet-core/)** article to see real life code demo on how it is done.

 ```cs
 public void ConfigureServices(IServiceCollection services)